 Risk Factors that we can avoid

-Drinking: The more alcohol intake, the greater chance to develop breast cancer
+Drinking: Higher alcohol intake associates with a greater chance to develop breast cancer.

 Breast-Feeding: Breast-feeding can delay the recovery of menstruation after childbirth; hence, it would be reducing the risk of breast cancer.

-Intake of Oral Contraceptives Pill: Studies have found that the use of a birth control pill would increase the chance of women suffering from breast cancer.
-The risk would be reduced if stopping taking related drugs.
+Oral Contraceptives Pill intake: The use of a birth control pill could increase the chance of breast cancer.

 Can the Risk of Breast Cancer be Reduced?